 Be genuine and be prepared to have courageous conversations.
 Bring your best self to the collective, because hidden agendas will not work here.
 You must be in it for the collective good and any thoughts or concerns you have regarding your role should be made openly at the beginning.
 To achieve your common goals and reach the world-changing vision that you have in front of you, transparency is key.

 Communication – the first C in the 3C’s framework for collaboration.
-In next week’s blog post we will explore the second C in the 3C’s framework – Commonality.
+In the next post we will explore the second C in the 3C’s framework – Commonality.